Randomly audit only a certain percentage of users at any one time.

 Analyzes this stream for unusual message types or other indicators, and delivers the analysis to the auditor.

-Or, the script can be used to trigger automatic responses.
+Alternatively, the script can be used to trigger automatic responses.

 Terminates outstanding tail processes when their files are no longer being written to.